-The NEC MultiSync P1 and PA Series displays feature an integrated USB hub with 3 downstream (outputs) and dual upstream (input) USB ports.
+The NEC MultiSync P and PA Series desktop displays feature an integrated USB hub with downstream ports (outputs) and upstream (input) USB ports.

-The dual upstream USB ports allows the integrated USB hub to switch between two different host PCs.
-Devices connected to the USB outputs on the monitor will be switched between the two upstream ports.
-This switching can be linked to the video input selection on the monitor so that as the video input is switched from one host PC to the other, any USB devices connected to the monitor, such as a keyboard and mouse, will also be switched along with the video.
+The upstream USB ports allows the integrated USB hub to switch between different host PCs.
+Devices connected to the USB outputs on the monitor will be switched between the upstream ports.
+This switching can be linked to the video input selection on the monitor so that as the video input is switched from one host PC to another, any USB devices connected to the monitor, such as a keyboard and mouse, will also be switched along with the video.